chrisjomaron/tru-strap/README.md

 - ```export TRUSTRAP_ENV=dev```     The Environment
 - ```export TRUSTRAP_SERVICE=agg``` The Business Service name.

+### Trustrap Original

+The original init.sh trustrap init.sh has been extended slightly but with the aim of maintaining compatability with the original and RightScale deployments.

 ### The Business Services Configuration
 This Vagrantfile requires roles and other paramerters to be set in the services.yaml file.